Varghese & Kargaonkar

 From India, Velluru

-I hope you guys have seen the latest Court judgement that clearly states that employers liability exists under all laws irrespective of whether it is a service contract or labour supply.
-It's about compensation to employees who were recruited by an agency to ferry cars of Mahindra and Mahindra from the factory to various other places.
-The fact that it was a service contract, piece rate, not controlled by the PE and not even in the factory was discarded by the court
+I hope you all have seen the latest court judgment that clearly states that employers' liability exists under all laws irrespective of whether it is a service contract or labor supply.
+It's about compensation for employees who were recruited by an agency to ferry cars of Mahindra and Mahindra from the factory to various other places.
+The fact that it was a service contract, piece rate, not controlled by the PE, and not even in the factory was disregarded by the court.

-So, I think you better take a license if the numbers cross the limit
+So, I think you better obtain a license if the numbers cross the limit.

 From India, Mumbai